dploeger/jekyll-revealjs/README.md

 ## Custom reveal.js-themes

-If you want to use your custom reveal.js-theme, we recommend adding a directory "theme", putting the file(s) there and referencing that directory in the configuration "reveal_theme_path".
+If you want to use your custom reveal.js-theme, we recommend adding a directory `theme`, putting the file(s) there and referencing that directory in the configuration `reveal_theme_path`.

-Don't mess with the reveal.js subdirectory as it is a subrepository and doesn't adhere to your repository's branches.
+Don't mess with the `reveal.js` subdirectory as it is a subrepository and doesn't adhere to your repository's branches.

 ## Markdown extensions and simplification